j9t/google-photo-fetcher/README.md

 # Google Photo Fetcher

 A PHP script that retrieves and redirects to a given Google user’s *current* profile photo.
-(That is, the profile photo URL never needs updating.)
+(That is, the profile photo URL never needs updating which is normally the case.)

 Details: For the moment, please see announcement and [documentation on Google+ post][1].